Roles and responsibilities

 Your role isn't to represent staff, nor to be held to account by the governing board.

-This is explained on page 15 of the Department for Education's (DfE's) statutory guidance on the constitution of governing bodies, and page 15 of the DfE's guidance for maintained schools on governance structures and roles.
+This is explained in the DfE's statutory guidance on the constitution of governing bodies of maintained schools (annex A.2).

 Learn more about your role in our on-demand training course for staff governors.